Objectivco/CheckoutWC-Documentation/docs/how-to-force-woocommerce-to-display-the-base-country-in-the-shipping-address-preview.md

 cats: How To
 ---

- By default, WooCommerce will not show the country in formatted addresses if the country matches the store's base country.
+<p>By default, WooCommerce will not show the country in formatted addresses if the country matches the store's base country.</p>

- This snippet forces WooCommerce to always render the country:
+<p>This snippet forces WooCommerce to always render the country:</p>

-<script src="https://gist.github.com/clifgriffin/0c36714283509e236fef0da203a5ea96.js" type="text/javascript"></script>